bids-standard/bids-specification/src/04-modality-specific-files/04-intracranial-electroencephalography.md

 ### Terminology: Electrodes vs. Channels

-For proper documentation of iEEG recording metadata it is important to understand the difference between electrode and channel: An iEEG electrode is placed on or in the brain, whereas a channel is the combination of the analog differential amplifier and analog-to-digital converter that result in a potential (voltage) difference that is stored in the iEEG dataset.
+For proper documentation of iEEG recording metadata it is important to understand the difference between electrode and channel: an iEEG electrode is placed on or in the brain, whereas a channel is the combination of the analog differential amplifier and analog-to-digital converter that result in a potential (voltage) difference that is stored in the iEEG dataset.
 We employ the